 Wrightslaw: Special Education Law, 2nd Edition includes the full text of the Individuals with Disabilities Education Act with extensive commentary by Pete.
 The book also includes Section 504 of the Rehabilitation Act, and the Family Educational Rights and Privacy Act, and a casebook of special education decisions by the U. S. Supreme Court.

 In addition to resources from Wrightslaw, here are some incredibly useful sites:

 National Center for Learning Disabilities includes nationwide listing of schools, summer programs, assessment and treatment centers, and parent support groups that serve individuals with learning disabilities.
 NCLD is working to create a society in which every individual possesses the academic, social and emotional skills needed to succeed in school, at work and in life.

 Understood for Learning and Attention Issues provides support to those parents of the one in five children with learning and attention issues throughout their journey.

 LDOnline.
 LD Online is a good source of information for parents of children with disabilities.

 From your description of your son's reading problems, it sounds like he may have a language learning disability that is affecting his ability to read, write and spell.
 For information about educational methods and techniques designed to help children with language learning problems, contact the International Dyslexia Association (formerly the Orton Dyslexia Society).

 Margaret Kay.
 Margaret Kay is a Pennsylvania psychologist in private practice.
 You will find valuable information about reading, writing, and spelling problems on her site.
-Get information about dyslexia from Dr. Kay’s site.
+Read the Disabilities Fact Sheets from Dr. Kay’s site.